luizpicolo/rails_admin_featured_content/README.md

 ## Important

-First make sure that the gem [rails_admin_content_builder](https://github.com/luizpicolo/rails_admin_content_builder) is installed and working properly
+First, make sure that the gem [rails_admin_content_builder](https://github.com/luizpicolo/rails_admin_content_builder) is installed and working properly

 ## Installation

 **Test with rails < 5 and TurboLink < 5**

 Add this line to your application's Gemfile:
-This is a complement to the gem rails_admin_content_builder, only works with dependencies lists in requirements and not alone
+This is a complement to the gem rails_admin_content_builder, only works with dependencies listed in the requirements and not alone.

 ```ruby
 gem 'owlcarousel-rails' # For slides
 gem 'rails_admin_featured_content'
 ```

-And then execute:
+After the above step, execute:

     $ bundle

-Run the generator and migrations
+Run the generator and migrations:

     rails g rails_admin_featured_content
     rake db:migrate

-Add styles in app/assets/stylesheets/application.scss
+Add styles in app/assets/stylesheets/application.scss:

 ```ruby
 *= require rails_admin_featured_content